 You’re now ready to let your spruced-up datasets loose on your models for the first time.
 At this stage, you carefully split your data and feed part of it to your model to train it and another part to test it, making sure the model works properly before deploying it.

 6. Monitoring and refreshing

 Even once your machine learning model is in production, you need to keep thinking about the data you’re feeding into it.
 Using data from years or even months earlier means that, over time, your predictions will become less accurate and actionable.
 This is why you need to keep tracking your model, making sure the insights it produces are relevant, avoiding data and model drift, and retraining the model with new, relevant data periodically.

-Good machine learning requires good data — that much we know.
+Good machine learning requires not on a focus on data but on good data — that much we know.
 However, it’s not just about finding the right data.
 If you want to build great machine learning models, you need more than just data, and you need it fast.
 You need to know how to deal with data at each step, and why.
 More importantly, you need to know it before you start planning your models.

 That’s why we put together a complete series that dives deep into each part of the data workflow we outlined above.
 First, we’ll explore the data auditing and discovery process, where you need to examine your data and fill in the gaps.
 Next, we’ll explore the ways you can prepare your data for maximum impact.
 Finally, we’ll look at feature engineering, training, and how you can monitor your data once your models are in production to ensure they remain relevant.